North Korean still working at main nuclear site, IAEA says

-At a leaders’ summit in June both sides pledged to work towards the complete denuclearisation of the Korean Peninsula.
+At a leaders’ summit in June both sides pledged to work toward the complete denuclearization of the Korean Peninsula.

-Since then, few concrete steps have been made towards the full and irreversible dismantling of North Korea’s nuclear arms programme that Washington has called for.
+Since then, few concrete steps have been made toward the full and irreversible dismantling of North Korea’s nuclear arms program that Washington has called for.

 At Yongbyon, North Korea’s main nuclear facility which is widely believed to have provided fissile material for its bombs, components appear to have been brought into a light-water reactor being built there, IAEA chief Yukiya Amano said.